Kazakhstani tenge: Banknotes of the 1993-2003 series

+Image scale is 1.0 pixel per millimeter.

+In 2016, the 10,000 tenge banknote was recognized as the most beautiful banknote in the world by The Telegraph newspaper.

 2006 series

 Some ₸2,000 notes spelled the word банкі (bank) incorrectly as банқі.

 The National Bank of Kazakhstan issued a new series of tenge banknotes in 2006.
 This was not a currency reform as they replaced existing notes at face value.

 The 2006 series is far more exotic than its predecessors.
 The obverse is vertical and the denomination is written in Kazakh.
 All denominations depict the Bayterek monument, the flag of Kazakhstan, the Coat of arms, the handprint with a signature of president Nursultan Nazarbayev and fragments of the national anthem.
 The main differences across each denomination are only the colours, denominations and underprint patterns.

 On the contrast, the reverse side of the notes are more different.
 The denomination is written in Russian, and each denomination shows a unique building and geography of Kazakhstan in the outline of its borders.

 The first printing of the ₸2,000 and ₸5,000 notes issued in 2006 had misspellings of the word for "bank" (the correct spelling "банкі" bankı was misspelled "*банқі" banqı).
 The misspelling was a politically sensitive issue due to the cultural and political importance of the Kazakh language.

 On 3 October 2016, the ₸2,000, ₸5,000 and ₸10,000 banknotes of the 2006 series lost their legal tender status and are no longer valid.
 From 4 October 2016 to 3 October 2017, these notes could be exchanged without commission at any second tier bank and branches of the National Bank of Kazakhstan.